Half-Life 2: Capture the Flag

 Half-Life 2: Capture The Flag is a multiplayer team-based capture the flag mod developed around Half-Life 2.
 The public beta version was released on February 23, 2005.
 The latest version of the mod was released to the public on December 8, 2011.
 On October 16, 2013, Half-Life 2: Capture The Flag was greenlit on Steam Greenlight.
-As of 2022, the mod has yet to be released on Steam.

 Gameplay

 The game features seven unique modes of play, each dividing the players into two teams: The Combine as Blue team and The Rebels as Orange team where the teams fight each other over the flag(s).
 Players are provided with thirteen weapons, seven unique power-ups (referred to as "Runes"), enhanced player movement features and a gravity gun to help accomplish the goal of capturing the other team's flag.

 The overall gameplay in the mod attempts to mimic all of the traditional capture the flag features presented in other video games while providing features unique to itself.
 Gameplay features such as the ability to pass the flag long distances, wall jumping and use of the gravity gun to manipulate props as a weapon combine to expand upon the traditional capture the flag gameplay found in other action games with a capture the flag game mode.

 There are seven modes of play: Capture the Flag (CTF), One-Flag (1F), Domination (DOM), Football (FB), Territorial Control (TC), Capture Point (CP) and Attackers versus Defenders (AVD).